 - Providing needed electrical supply and hooking up your system to your existing electrical panel;

 - Providing equipment support (a base for an outside condensing unit, for example);

 Get It in Writing!

-Once you have settled on all the terms of an installation job, have them written up in a firm fixed-price contract.
-Our consumer surveys found that for jobs that cost over $2,000 more than 10 percent of customers fail to get such contracts, and for $1,000 to $2,000 jobs more than 30 percent fail to document the deal.
-That is playing with fire.
+Once you have settled on all the terms of an installation job, have them written into a fixed-price contract.
+Our consumer surveys found that for jobs over $2,000, more than 10 percent of customers fail to get such contracts, and for jobs costing $1,000 to $2,000 more than 30 percent fail to document the deal.
+That’s playing with fire.